AKXAT/hashnode-blogs/ckkguzjx8005n6js17c1xaaz5.md

         return elements
 ```

-- Now let us create a function for finding the maximum value in the tree , which we might use in the deletion later.
+- Now let us create a function for finding the maximum value in the tree, which we might use in the deletion later.

 ```
 def find_max(self):